prometheus/docs/content/docs/practices/instrumentation.md

 through the system: some dummy item that gets passed all the way through and includes the timestamp when it was inserted.
-Each stage can export the most recent heartbeat timestamp it has seen, letting you know how long items are taking to propogate through the system.
+Each stage can export the most recent heartbeat timestamp it has seen, letting you know how long items are taking to propagate through the system.
 For systems that do not have quiet periods where no processing occurs, an explicit heartbeat may not be needed.

 #### Batch jobs